 I admit, this one can be hard, especially when you have younger children but hear me out.

-The books your kids have out grown?
-Say goodbye.
+The books your kids have outgrown?
 While I love the idea of passing them along to another family, if you sell them you can then use that money to buy books that you actually need/want… or to pay off your library fines.

 This has been the best, and first, step in minimalist homeschooling for our family.
 Minimal homeschool curriculum hoarding.
 It started with Teaching Textbooks last year, this year we’re also using digital copies of Grammar Galaxy (and I’m not printing much).